 Now, have a look at our garden.
 Lovers of exotic plants and flowers can indulge in a multitude of shapes and colours, some of which you may know as indoor pot plants in your home country.
 Note that you should not expect a carefully combed English garden.
 As it is, the Islanders already think we are out of our minds to use the ground for decorative plants, where we could grow onions and potatoes.
 They think a house in Madeira should have veggies in the garden, and have decorative plants in pots on the terrace where nothing else can grow.
 But we wanted a garden.
 Ours is a bit on the wild side, blending perfectly with nature beyond.

-Having said all that, we do have a number of fruit trees around the house, some of them still very young.
+Having said all that, we did buy a number of fruit trees around the house, some of them still very young.
 If there is any fruit, feel free to pick it and eat it.
-There is a Mandarin, a struggling orange, a lush lemon tree, a very young guava and a young Araçais and Pitanga.
-Finally, on the trelis next to the guest room there is a passion fruit of the ‘Maracujá-Banana’ variety.
+There is a Mandarin, a lemon tree, some other citruses among which a lime, still very young, a guava and a young Araçais and Pitanga.
+Finally, on the trellis next to the guest room there is a passion fruit of the ‘Maracujá-Banana’ variety.
 Its fruits remind of small bananas and even the flavour has a vague banana-like element.
 Ample terraces give protection from all wind directions, and there is a large shady terrace next to the kitchen.